 9 points to consider whilst deciding if the Australian Shepherd is definitely the dog for YOU.

 The Aussie is an energetic dog, and needs plenty of exercise.
-While they aren’t quite as hyperactive as some breeds, they do need lots of exercise, physical and mental.
+While they aren’t quite as hyperactive as some breeds, they do need exercise, physical and mental.
 If you are looking for a dog who is content with nothing more than a pleasant walk in the evening, go elsewhere.
-Better behaviour through exhaustion is the rule for living with an Aussie.
-If you don’t have time to give this breed at least an hour of exercise a day, every day then you will find that an Aussie with excess energy will find another outlet for his drive, and the results are seldom pleasant.
+If you don’t have time to give this breed their exercise a day, every day then you will find that an Aussie with excess energy will find another outlet for his drive, and the results are seldom pleasant.
+Althoug they're energetic the key to having a calm and happy dog is rest.
+Teach your dog to take breaks to sleep and process things.

 2).
 SMART, SMART, SMART